James Van Der Beek: Theatre

-Television and film career
+Television and film

 In early 1997, Van Der Beek auditioned for three television pilots.
-One of them was for the fledgling WB Network show Dawson's Creek.
+One of them was for The WB show Dawson's Creek.
 Van Der Beek won the title role of Dawson Leery, and the show's 1998 debut was a success that helped to establish the network and its cast.
 The series ran for six seasons and was syndicated worldwide.
 In 1999, he starred in the teen football drama Varsity Blues, which held the number 1 spot at the U.S. box office for its first two weeks.
 He won an MTV Movie Award for his role.

 Around this time he was selected one of People magazine's "50 Most Beautiful People in the World", and he appeared in several other films, including Texas Rangers, Scary Movie, and Jay & Silent Bob Strike Back, playing himself playing Jay in the film within the film opposite Jason Biggs as Silent Bob.
 In 2002, he played Sean Bateman (younger brother of American Psycho protagonist Patrick Bateman) in the film adaptation of the novel The Rules of Attraction by Bret Easton Ellis, written and directed by Roger Avary.
-The film was an initial box office failure, but found a cult following on DVD.
+The film was an initial box office failure but found a cult following on DVD.

 In 2006, he appeared on the Direct-to-DVD thriller The Plague, which was produced by Clive Barker and was panned by critics.
 After Dawson's Creek ended in 2003, he returned to off-Broadway, in Lanford Wilson's Rain Dance.
 He completed an unproduced screenplay titled Winning.
 Since then, he made a few appearances on television, including a role on Ugly Betty.
 In 2007, he guest-starred in a two-part episode of the series Criminal Minds, playing a serial killer with dissociative identity disorder called Tobias Hankel who kidnaps and drugs one of the main characters, Spencer Reid.
-In 2008, he made a guest appearance on How I Met Your Mother, in which he played Simon, one of Robin Scherbatsky’s early boyfriends, multiple times.
+In 2008, he made a guest appearance on How I Met Your Mother, in which he played Simon Tremblay, one of Robin Scherbatsky’s (Cobie Smulders) former boyfriends.
+He returned for two more episodes in 2013.

 In 2008, he began a recurring role on One Tree Hill as a filmmaker who was largely the satirical opposite of Dawson Leery.
 He appeared in an episode of the fifth season of Medium.
 In 2009, he portrayed real life kidnapper Anthony Steven "Tony Zappa" Wright in the Lifetime network television film Taken In Broad Daylight.
 In 2009, he won Best Actor at the 8th Annual San Diego Film Festival for his portrayal of FBI agent Jake Kelly working in Taiwan in the political thriller Formosa Betrayed, which also won Best Picture.
 The film was distributed theatrically in the United States starting February 26, 2010.

 On January 5, 2010, TVGuide.com confirmed that Van Der Beek had been cast in a major recurring role on the television series Mercy.
 He played Dr. Joe Briggs, the new womanizing ICU chief who harbors a dark secret.
 He starred alongside Rhona Mitra, Josh Lucas, and Jon Hamm in the Anders Anderson thriller film Stolen.